OST Vs PST | Differences Between OST and PST Files

 Read time 7 minutes

-OST (Offline Storage Files) allow access to mailbox data offline on the local machine upon registration with Exchange Server using Microsoft Outlook.
-This file gets automatically created after establishing connection with the server and is saved in a system with .ost extension.
+An OST file (Offline Storage Table) is a data file used by Outlook to store a copy of mailbox data from an Exchange Server.
+It allows users to access their emails, calendar events, contacts, and other items even when they are not connected to the server.
+OST files synchronize changes with the server when reconnected and saved in a system with the.ost extension.
 If you are facing any issue with your local OST file location, you can simply change the location of the OST file in Outlook.

 bussinesman